Jieyab89/OSINT-Cheat-sheet/contribution.md

 or you can also create new folder on this script path

 *Notes for script: To avoid AV detection and abusive access to your computer, you can publish your scripts via pastebin, hastebin, dogbin or others.
 Please dont add malicious script on this repo folder

+# WEB BASED

+If you have any ideas to make it better for UI and UX and functional are welcome, please run python script for update node data